rehierl/metalsmith-doctoc/readme.md

 ## TODO

-- Need to think about reworking errors:
+- Need to think about better dealing with errors:
   Currently, this plugin will throw simple exceptions.
   Any way to support inner exceptions?
-- Options.combine() needs to validate user values.
+- Options.combine() still needs to validate user values.
 - Need to properly test and describe differences when using 'require' in combination with Options.resolveFunc().

 ## Installation